sav-che/TL-2/Authors/Braun-Blanquet, Josias {std. Braun-Blanq.}.md

-> [!cite] BHL link: this entry starts at [page 310](https://www.biodiversitylibrary.org/item/103414#page/358/mode/1up) of TL-2 Vol. I.
+> [!cite] BHL link: this entry starts at [page 310](https://www.biodiversitylibrary.org/page/33120441) of TL-2 Vol. I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Braun-Blanquet, Josias (early Josias Braun) {std.
 Braun-Blanq.} (Suppl.)|second entry]] for this author

 ### Author

-Braun-Blanquet, Josias (1884-x), Swiss born phytosociologist at Montpellier, founder of the French-Swiss school of phytosociologists and of SIGMA. (*Braun-Blanq.*).
+Braun-Blanquet, Josias (1884-x), Swiss born phytosociologist at Montpellier, founder of the French-Swiss school of phytosociologists and of SIGMA.
+**Abbreviated name**: *Braun-Blanq.*
 **Alternate abbreviation:** (*Br.
 Bl.*)

 #### Herbarium and types